Miss USA 2010: Selection of contestants

 One delegate from each state and the District of Columbia was chosen in state pageants held which began in July 2009 and ended in January 2010.
 The first state pageant was Florida, held on July 11, 2009.
 The final pageant was Arkansas, held on January 10, 2010.

 Nine delegates are former Miss Teen USA state winners and two are former Miss America state winners.
 One delegate became a future Miss America state winner.

 Preliminary round

 Prior to the final telecast, the delegates competed in the preliminary competition, which involves private interviews with the judges and a presentation show where they compete in swimsuit and evening gown.
 The preliminary competition took place on May 12, 2010, at 10 pm (ET) hosted by Chet Buchanan and Kristen Dalton, and was broadcast online over Ustream.
 The 2010 pageant drew the notice of conservative commentators for releasing a set of "exotic and revealing" promotional photos.

 Finals

 During the final competition, the fifteen delegates with the highest average score from the preliminary competition were announced.
 The top fifteen competed in swimsuit, while the top ten competed evening gown, and the top five competed in the final question signed up by a panel of judges to determine the winner.
-The judges' composite score was shown after each round of competition for the fourth time since 2002.
+The judges' composite score was shown after each round of competition for the second time since 2002.